jhyle/solar-instrcnt-plugin/README.md

 style and the don't-repeat-yourself principle.
 Notably lines of code decreases when similar code is refactored.

-The intuition behind "Reachable instruction count" is that the "size" of a program is the number of instructions that is executable via all pathes of the flow graph.
+The intuition behind the "executed instruction count" is that the "size" of a program is the number of instructions that is executable via all paths of the flow graph.
 This should be what a program "can do".
 Using the static single assignment form of the flow graph generated from the compiled byte code makes sure that the count is coding style independent.
-Stepping through the code instruction-by-instructions recounts a method every time it is called so refactoring to use shared code does not decrease the size of the program / the reachable instructions count.
+Stepping through the code instruction-by-instructions recounts a method every time it is called so refactoring to use shared code does not decrease the size of the program / the executed instructions count.

-As the instructions from libraries used, e.g. the java runtime, would mostly dominate the instruction count the measurement is limited to a package that is expeceted be the root of the program measured.
+As the instructions from libraries used, e.g. the java runtime, would mostly dominate the instruction count the measurement is limited to a package that is expected be the root of the program measured.

 ## Limitations